hpalmete/dilbert-tools/README.md

  * `fetch-dilbert 2008-04-15 -o Comics/Dilbert/2008`
    Downloads the strip from April 15, 2008, and saves it to the folder `Comics/Dilbert/2008` within the current directory.
- * `fetch-dilbert 1997 -o Comics/Dilbert/1997`
+ * `fetch-dilbert 1997 -vo Comics/Dilbert/1997`
-   Downloads the strips from the year 1997 and saves them to the folder `Comics/Dilbert/1997` within the current directory.
+   Downloads the strips from the year 1997, outputs progress messages to standard error, and saves them to the folder `Comics/Dilbert/1997` within the current directory.

 `update-dilbert`